All about defibrillators: what they are and how to use them.

 “You have to be medically trained to use them!” – MYTH

 Wrong!
 They are available for use by the general public.
 Ideally you would have received training in how to give the best CPR as this will make a huge difference and give them the best possible chance of survival.
-Using the defib is simple.
+Using an AED is simple.

 “You are jump starting the heart, like you do with a car!” – MYTH

 Quite the reverse from jump-starting the heart, you are stopping the heart to allow the heart’s natural back-up system to take over and return it to normal sinus rhythm.
 Speed is of the essence as research has shown that the chances of survival for an out of hospital (community) cardiac arrest are only about 6%.